My Shortlist

 COLLEGE BOURGET

-"The enriched academic program for all students, the extracurricular activities and elite level sports programs."
+"The large and beautiful campus, competitive prices for a private school that also offers a residence, the enriched academic program for all students, the extracurricular activities and elite level sports programs."

 ST. MICHAEL'S COLLEGE SCHOOL